patmjen/Zonohedra/README.md

 # Zonohedral Approximation of Spherical Structuring Element for Volumetric Morphology

 Code for the SCIA19 paper on zonohedral approximations of spherical structuring elements.
+Paper can be found [here](http://orbit.dtu.dk/files/172879029/SCIA19_Zonohedra.pdf).

 ## What is included